 Best of all, it costs nothing!

 If you want a DLNA app with an awesome interface, give iMediaShare Personal a try.
 The app lets you stream your digital media right from your Android device to your large TV without needing any cables.
-While your media is being played on your TV, the app acts as a remote for you to control the media.
-It allows you to control the play such as pause, next, and so on using your hand gestures.
+While your media is being played on your TV, the app acts as a remote for you to control the play, such as pause, next, and so on using your hand gestures.

-Why use shoddy old hard drives when you can do so many wonderful things wirelessly?
+Why use shoddy old hard drives when you can do so many wonderful things wirelessly and share content using DLNA streaming apps?
 Setting yourself up for DLNA streaming may sound kind of complicated because it involves an acronym for a long and complicated tech term, but it’s really quite easy.
-All the apps above are great, so it’s just a case of finding which one works best for you, then following the simple on-screen instructions to move a step closer to having a wireless media centre.
+For more Android-based tinkering, see our guide on how to turn your Android flashlight on and off as well as our list of the best Android hacking apps.